boennecd/mixprobit/examples/salamander.md

 })
 ```

-Assign cluster (TODO: we must be able to this in a smart way...)
+Assign cluster (TODO: we must be able to this in a smart way…)

 ``` r
 sala$cl <- with(sala, {